-DISTANCE LEARNING REQUIREMENTS
+DISTANCE LEARNING REQUIREMENTS FAST TRACK

-The students in both the Traditional and the Fast Track Program MAY be doing some Distance Learning from home.
+The students in the Fast Track Program MAY be doing some Distance Learning from home.
 This requires potential students have a home computer with sufficient internet speed/bandwidth that will allow them to do Distance Learning along with a microphone speakers and web camera (many computers have them built in), or headset and a phone with a number they can be reached at while Distance Learning.